earthstar-project/earthstar/README.md

 ### Planned features:
 * Workspaces - Like a Slack workspace / Discord server / scuttleverse.
 Control who joins, block people, invitations, etc.
-* Encryption - Wrap items in an encrypted envelope.
+* Encryption - Wrap docs in an encrypted envelope.
 They will still sync without being understood by middle-people.
-* Metadata - Each item can have its own small k-v metadata, which can help us query for things.
+* Metadata - Each doc can have its own small k-v metadata, which can help us query for things.
 The Store will be responsible for indexing it.
 The goal is simple general purpose indexing so apps don't need their own indexes.
 * Namespaces? - Within a workspace, like top-level folders, to more easily control what to sync and keep different apps from stepping on each others' data.

-### Items table schema
+### Docs table schema
 ```
 {
     schema: 'es.1'  // for future updates
     workspace: utf-8 string, no '\n'
-    key: utf-8 string, no '\n'
+    path: utf-8 string, no '\n'
     value: utf-8 string
     timestamp: int in microseconds (milliseconds * 1000)
     author pubkey: ascii string, no '\n'
     signature by author: ascii string, no '\n'
 }
-primary key: (key, author) -- one item per key per author.
+primary key: (path, author) -- one doc per path per author.
 ```

 ### Feed formats